-Great opportunity to move from single sexed schools to mixed schools (or vice versa).
+Sixth form can be a great opportunity to move from single sexed schools to mixed schools (or vice versa).
 This can be a good time to go co-ed and start acclimatising to the atmosphere with both sexes, which is what they will experience at work and in post-18 education.
 However, there can be a lot of social pressure so is this the right time for your child to adapt?